Jump to Section:

 Explore Taxonomic Tree View

-Explore an overview of detected species using the Taxonomic Tree View.
-The tree view depicts the taxonomic relationship of all microbes identified in a given sample.
 The weight or thickness of the lines connecting tree nodes is proportional to the metric selected under “Tree Metric”.
 By default, the tree lines will reflect values representing the number of bases matching a given taxon in the NT database (NT b).
 Taxa with thicker lines will have proportionally higher NT b values than those with lower values.

 You can apply filters to simplify the Taxonomic Tree View.
-Additionally, you can change which value controls the thickness of the tree lines from the Tree Metric dropdown filter.

-Use filters to simplify the Sample Report
+Use Filters to Simplify the Sample Report

 The number of identified taxa on the Sample Report may be overwhelming.
 Moreover, not all reported taxa will be relevant.
 Filtering results on the Sample Report will help remove some noise (e.g., spurious matches) and let you focus on abundant species representing microbial groups of interest (e.g., viruses, bacteria).
 In this section we discuss settings that will allow you to sieve through the Sample Report more efficiently.